w3th4nds/CTFs/Hack_the_Box/README.md

-### In this folder there are write ups and exploits for machines and challenges of the HTB platform.
+###  Hack the box exploits and write ups for machines and challenges

 [![HTB](../images/htb.jpg)](https://www.hackthebox.eu/home)